There are seven sacraments in the Church and those which relate most directly to the daily life of the parish are described below.

 This will lead to Easter, the day when adult initiation has taken place from the very earliest days of the Church.
 Becoming a Catholic is a step of enormous importance and signifies a deep commitment - both to Christ and to his Church.
 Hence the Church lays great stress on preparing her candidates for reception with as much care and prayerful attention as she can.

-In order to cover the costs born by the Church, we do suggest a modest charge for Marriages and Funerials.
+To cover the costs born by the Church, we do suggest a modest donation for Marriages and Funerials.
 Further, if you are not a regular churchgoer here at Our Lady and St Mary Magdalen, you might consider making a further donation towards the upkeep of the church.